 The National Institute of Standards and Technology (NIST) defines Personally Identifiable Information (PII) as any information about an individual, including (1) any information that can be used to distinguish or trace an individual’s identity, such as name, Social Security number, date and place of birth, mother’s maiden name, or biometric records; and (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information.

 Violations of this policy will be reported to appropriate levels of administrative oversight, depending on the statutes and policies violated.
 Suspected violations of federal and state statutes and local ordinances shall be reported to the director of Public Safety (chief of campus police) for official action.

-Non-statutory violations of the Acceptable Use Policy, such as “excessive use,” may be reported to the chief information officer, the associate vice president for Human Resources, the Office of Student Conduct, and/or the director of Public Safety (chief of campus police).
+Non-statutory violations of the Acceptable Use Policy, such as “excessive use,” may be reported to the chief information officer, the associate vice president for Human Resources, the Office of Student Support and Community Standards, and/or the director of Public Safety (chief of campus police).

 A university employee or student who violates this policy risks a range of sanctions imposed by relevant university disciplinary processes, including denial of access to any or all IT resources.
 He or she also risks referral for prosecution under applicable local, state or federal laws.

 The University Senate—via the Library and Educational Services Committee—is responsible for recommending the university’s Acceptable Use Policy.
 Questions regarding the applicability, violation of the policy, or appropriate access to information should be referred to the chief information officer.

 This policy should be published in the following publications: